francine-hoffmann/francine-hoffmann/README.md

 ## 👋 Hi there!
 I'm Francine Hoffmann, a full-stack developer in training!
 - 🌱 I’m currently learning React and Node
 - 😄 Pronouns: She/Hers
-- ⚡ Fun fact: I love cooking, before becoming a software developer I wanted to be a chef.
+- ⚡ Fun fact: I love cooking 🍲, before becoming a software developer I wanted to be a chef 👩‍🍳.

 <div align="center">
   <a href="https://github.com/francine-hoffmann">